 If your home doesn't have a water line installed from a previous refrigerator, you will need a water line that can run between the water pipes in your home and your fridge.

-The water lines are typically sold in kits and are not included with the refrigerator.
+Water lines are typically sold in kits and are not included with the refrigerator.
 We recommend using a water line installation kit that uses 1/4 inch copper tubing, a 1/4 inch compression nut, and a ferrule.
 Keep in mind that you will need a compression nut at both ends, and some kits only come with one.

 This procedure will vary depending on the type of equipment you use, so follow the kit's instructions.
-In most installations, the fundamentals include attaching a shut off valve (C in the picture below) to your cold water line (A) using a pipe clamp (B).
+In most installations, the fundamentals include attaching a shut off valve (C in the image) to your cold water line (A) using a pipe clamp (B).
 Then you'd need to twist the valve until it pierces your water line.

-For the ice maker to operate properly, a minimum water pressure of 30 psi is required.
+Note: For the ice maker to operate properly, a minimum water pressure of 30 psi is required.
 If needed, you can install a booster pump to compensate for low pressure.
 After installation, check the water pressure by dispensing water.
-It should take less than 10 seconds to dispense 3/4 a cup.
+It should take less than 10 seconds to dispense 3/4 cup.

 Connect the water supply line to the refrigerator

-As mentioned above, the water supply line is not included with the refrigerator and is typically sold as a kit at your local hardware store (if you don't have one already installed in your home).
+The water supply line is not included with the refrigerator and is typically sold as a kit at your local hardware store (if you don't have one already installed in your home).

 We recommend you get a 1/4 inch copper tubing kit, which should include 1/4 inch copper tubing, a 1/4 inch compression nut, and a ferrule.

-If you get a Plastic Tubing kit (not recommended), it should include 1/4 inch plastic tubing with a molded end/bulb, and a 1/4 inch compression nut.
+If you get a plastic tubing kit (not recommended), it should include 1/4 inch plastic tubing with a molded end/bulb, and a 1/4 inch compression nut.
 If you use plastic tubing, do not use it without the molded end/bulb.

-Also shown in the picture are the parts which are assembled for you: the included 1/4 inch compression nut (01) , the plastic tubing leading to the refrigerator (04), and the compression fitting (05).
+Also shown in the image are the parts which are assembled for you: the included 1/4 inch compression nut (01) , the plastic tubing leading to the refrigerator (04), and the compression fitting (05).